 The Yorkshire Post on the 20th January 1917 reported that he had captured a trench of 30 Germans, making most of them prisoner.
 The Hull Daily Mail reported that it was 28 prisoners, who surrendered when he threatened to bomb their dug-out.

 John Cunningham, who was usually known as Jack, was the eldest son of Charles Cunningham, a licensed pot hawker and his wife Mary Ann.
-He had six brothers.
+He had six brothers and one sister.
 John came from a traveller family.
 He was born on the 28th June 1897, in a caravan, parked at Swains Yard, off Manley Street, one of the back streets of Scunthorpe (this stack yard no longer exists).
 It had been the family’s custom to reside in Hull during the winter and take to the road when weather permitted, visiting Beverley, Driffield and other East Yorkshire towns.
 The family had a pot stall on Beverley Market, and Jack had lived for a time in Flemingate and went to Beverley Minster Boys School.
 The family later moved permanently to Hull and John attended schools at St James Day School, Wheeler Street (later Newington High) and Chiltern Street School, Hull.
 The original Chiltern School had been demolished and a modern primary school built in its place.
-The family lived at 62 Edgar Street, Hessle Road, behind St James, Hull, which has now been redeveloped.
+The family lived at 62 Edgar Street, Hessle Road, behind St James Church, Hull, which has now been redeveloped.
 His education was often disrupted as his parents were often on the move.